IIE Undergraduate Student Technical Paper Competition

 For the international competition, judging will be done on-site, immediately after the oral presentations.
 The judges will be a committee of prominent, professional industrial engineers selected by the vice-president for student development.
 The judging criteria will be the same as that of the regional conference.
 The committee selects the winners of the first, second and third place awards.

 The region winners should be announced during the University Region Conference Awards Banquet.
 The host chapter should present monetary awards to the winners, with the money coming from conference funds.
 Suggested amounts are:

 The host chapter chairperson is also responsible for the release of suitable publicity of award winners to college publications, IIE publications and students’ hometown papers.
 The chairperson of the University Region Conference should send an electronic version of the first, second and third place papers to Bonnie Cameron at IIE Headquarters no later than one week after the region conference concludes.
-Papers received after this date will not participate in the international competition.
-All finalists whose membership has expired before the finals must renew their membership prior to the conference or they will not be able to represent their region.
+Papers received after this date will not participate in the global competition.
+All finalists whose membership has expired before the finals must renew their membership prior to the region conference or they will not be able to represent their region.

 The international winners will be announced at the Honors and Awards Banquet at the IIE Annual Conference & Expo.
 The monetary awards for first, second and third place at the international finals are:

-2012 Global and Regional2011 Global and Regional2010 Global and Regional
+2012 Global and Regional